its-jasmine/notScrabble/README.md

 ### Usage

 To start the game, the number of players need to be specified with a default minimum of 2 and a default maximum of 4.
 After a Game is created, the playGame method is invoked.
-Players will take turns until the last tile is played resulting in the game being over.
+Players will take turns until a player runs out of tiles AND there are no tiles in the bag.
+The winner is then determined.

 When prompted, a player may pass or play their turn by entering a string of letters and coordinates into the terminal.
+Entering no letters will pass the turn.

 The order and formatting of user input is **important**.
 Letters must be caitalized, columns must be labeled A-O, and rows must be labeled ONE-FIFT.
 With coordinate "A ONE" corresponding to the top left square and coordinate "O FIFT" corresponding to the bottom right square.